arunkpv/vsd-hdp/README.md

 Note: Hitting enter is the same as: run 1
 ```
 _________________________________________________________________________________________________________
-# Day 6
+# Day 6 - Introduction to ABI and basic verification flow
-## Introduction to ABI and basic verification flow
+## Introduction to ABI
 In computer software, an application binary interface (ABI) is an interface between two binary program modules.
 Often, one of these modules is a library or operating system facility, and the other is a program that is being run by a user.
 An ABI defines how data structures or computational routines are accessed in machine code, which is a low-level, hardware-dependent format.
 _Reference:_ [Application binary interface](https://en.wikipedia.org/wiki/Application_binary_interface)